exadel-inc/etoolbox-authoring-insider/docs/setup.md

 #### Adding a new provider

-Click the "Add" button to add a new provider.
+Click the "Add provider" button to add a new provider.
 Select the provider type in the dialog that opens, and wait for the complete provider properties dialog to appear.
 After submitting the dialog, drag the newly created provider to a desired position in the list.